rickhull/buildar/README.md

 end
 ```

-If you stick with the default `b.use_version_file = false` then you need to make sure to keep the gemspec.version attribute updated.
+If you stick with the default `b.use_version_file = false` then you need to make sure to keep your gemspec's version attribute updated.

 Integrate with git
 ------------------